 17. A memorable experience in Bangkok

 My co-worker was a former journalist who had lived in Bangkok for 20 years.
-He suggested we go have some drinks at this old US/Thai Military base from the 70’s which had been converted into a bar.
-We weren’t sure what to expect but we agreed and followed him there.
+He suggested we have some drinks at this old US/Thai Military base from the ’70s, converted into a bar.
+We weren’t sure what to expect, but we agreed and followed him there.

 18. Did you change your perspective of Bangkok after living here?

 Definitely, I always thought I would hate living in a large city, and Bangkok is one of the largest in the world.
 But there is always so much to do and see (and so much food to eat!) that it’s impossible not to love it.

 However, I would still prefer to live near a big city, not inside.
 I need a little more peace and quiet.

 19. Advice and tips for moving to Bangkok or living in Bangkok